How To Manage Cookies in Your Opera Browser

 You can open the Opera browser settings by clicking on the three horizontally stacked bars in the top right of the window.

-2. Scroll down to Privacy and security, then click the Clear button beside Browsing data.
+2. Scroll down to Privacy and Security, then click the Clear button beside Browsing data.
 This should open up the Clear browsing data window.

 Open your Opera browsing data settings and check the boxes next to Browsing history and Cookies and other site data.

-If you want to remove cookies for individual sites, go to opera://settings/siteData in your Opera browser.
-That will take you to the Settings page.
+4. If you want to remove cookies for individual sites, go to opera://settings/siteData in your Opera browser.
+That will take you to the Site Settings page.
 Now, you can click the trash can next to each site you want to delete or click the arrow to see all the cookies for each website.

 Go to opera://settings/siteData in your Opera browser to remove cookies for individual sites.